Listed buildings in Marbury cum Quoisley

-Marbury cum Quoisley is a civil parish in Cheshire East, England.
-It contains 11 buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Marbury cum Quoisley is a former civil parish in Cheshire East, England.
+It contained 11 buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, one is listed at Grade II*, the middle grade, and the others are at Grade II.
-Apart from the village of Marbury the parish is rural.
+Apart from the village of Marbury the parish was rural.
 The major buildings in the parish are St Michael's Church and Marbury Hall; these and some associated buildings are listed.
 Also listed are some 16th and 17th-century houses and farm buildings that are timber-framed or incorporate timber framing.
-The parish includes the part of the Combermere estate that contains a monumental obelisk that is listed.
+The parish included the part of the Combermere estate that contains a monumental obelisk that is listed.